crpeters2000/Windows-Profile-Migration-Tool/USER-GUIDE.md

 3. Click **Open**
 4. ZIP path shows in text field

-**Auto-Detection:**
-- Tool extracts username from filename: `user-Export-20251207_143022.zip` → `user`
-- Username field is auto-populated
-- Edit username if importing to different account

 #### 2. Enter Target Username
 Enter username in one of these formats: